FabioAntunes/fish-nvm/README.md

 ```

 Also, if you have a custom installation path but still set `$NVM_DIR` to default path.
-For example this could happen if you install [NVM] using [brew], which would install nvm into: `/usr/local/Cellar/nvm/%nvm_version%/nvm.sh`
+For example this could happen if you install [NVM] using [brew], which would install [NVM] into: `/usr/local/Cellar/nvm/%nvm_version%/nvm.sh`

-If that is the case you add the following line to your `~/.config/fish/config.fish`, replacing the path accordingly:
+If that is the case, you need to add the following line to your `~/.config/fish/config.fish`, replacing the path accordingly:

 ```fish
 set -gx nvm_prefix /path/to/nvm